-By any measurement, the O'Jays must be considered one of the most important Soul Music groups of the past half century.
 Originally a regionally popular act in Cleveland (and in fact named after local deejay Eddie O'Jay), the group was together for a decade before getting a major break by teaming with young songwriter/producers Kenny Gamble and Leon Huff.
-The quintet (Eddie Levert, Walter Williams, Bill Isles, Willam Powell, Bobby Massey) had a number of minor hits together on Chess Records in the late 60s and early 70s, and frustration with their lack of real success pared the group down to the trio of Levert, Williams and Powell by 1972.
-And it was that lineup that recorded the groups first album on Gamble & Huff's Philadelphia International Records, Backstabbers.
+Then a quintet, The O'Jays (Eddie Levert, Walter Williams, Bill Isles, Willam Powell, Bobby Massey) had a number of minor hits together on Chess Records in the late 60s and early 70s; but frustration with their lack of real success pared the group down to the trio of Levert, Williams and Powell by 1972.
+And it was that lineup that recorded the group's first album on Gamble & Huff's Philadelphia International Records, Backstabbers.
 Backstabbers was a triumph, highlighted by the McFadden & Whitehead-penned title track.
 The haunting song with the great intro (later sampled by Angie Stone on "I Wish I Didn't Miss You") became a monster hit, and was followed by the even bigger "Love Train."
 It also began a string of critically acclaimed and commercially popular albums.

 With popularity came the dangers of stardom: women and drugs.
 The group succumbed to both vices, but Williams and Levert were able to bring themselves back and continue developing as performers.
-Powell had more difficulty, becoming addicted to drugs before tragically being felled by cancer.
-He died in 1977.
-Former Little Anthony & the Imperals singer Sammy Strain became the new member of the trio, and stayed with the group for a decade and a half.
+Powell had more difficulty, becoming addicted to drugs before tragically dying of cancer in 1977.
+Former Little Anthony & the Imperials singer Sammy Strain became the new member of the trio, and stayed with the group for a decade and a half.

 In 1992, Strain left the O'Jays to again join the reunited Little Anthony & the Imperials.
 He was first replaced by Nate Best, but ultimately Eric Grant, a friend of Gerald Levert, joined the act in 1995 and continues to this day as a vital member of the trio.

-Unlike many of their 70s soul counterparts, The O'Jays never stopped successfully recording successfully, most recently contributing to the Brawl in Cellblock 99 soundtrack in 2017.
-However, they've faced their share of struggles, too.
-Levert suffered a parent's nightmare, with the deaths of Eddie's sons Gerald and Sean in 2007 and 2008.
+Unlike many of their 70s soul counterparts, The O'Jays never stopped successfully recording, including 2017's contribution to the Brawl in Cellblock 99 soundtrack.
+However, the O'Jays have faced their share of struggles, too.
+Levert suffered a parent's nightmare, with the deaths of his sons Gerald and Sean in 2007 and 2008.
 And in 2010, Williams revealed that he had been suffering from multiple sclerosis for years.

 By Chris Rizik